APB (band): 1983–1991

 During the 1980s, APB was one of the most popular underground alternative bands in the New York Tri-State area.
 Thanks to constant radio play on WLIR 92.7 FM on Long Island and New York college radio, the Scottish band made its mark with funky bass.

 In 1985, Something to Believe In, their first LP with Link Records, was released.
 They toured and opened for The Clash and James Brown and eventually headlined at various New York clubs including NYC's The Ritz, Irving Plaza and Long Island's now defunct Club Malibu.
 The following year in 1986 "Cure for the Blues", was released.
 A four-song EP, "Missing You Already", also came out that same year.

 The group continued to play on and off during the mid-1980s and early 1990s, releasing the anthemic Funk Invective and playing one of shows to fund a new edgier ensemble called "Loveless" releasing the "Nappy" ep in 1993.
 Iain Slater went on to play in Poptones act Pablo whilst working as the live engineer for acts such as Space, Keane, Regular Fries and more recently Pete Doherty.
 The band reverted to its original line up of Iain, Glenn, and George playing one-off shows in NY and Aberdeen in 2006.

-1990–present
+1990–2007

 Not long after issuing the CDs, Link Records went out of business.
 There was a demand for APB's music in CD format but no supply.
 Fans searched in vain for downloads or CDs of the band's music, but to no avail as they were out of print.

-In February 2006, Young American Recordings made the decision to reissue APB's debut, Something to Believe In: 20th Anniversary Edition which includes a second CD with live and studio material that has never been available before.
+In February 2006, Josh Swade's New York label Young American Recordings made the decision to reissue APB's debut, Something to Believe In: 20th Anniversary Edition which includes a second CD with live and studio material that has never been available before.
 In March 2006, The Radio 1 Sessions, the complete BBC recordings was also reissued by Young American Recordings.